jhucsf/spring2024/assign/assign01.md

-However, they can be building blocks for the creation of an arbitrary-precision integer data type, where there is no fixed limit on the range of values that can be represented (other than machine limitations such as the amount of memory that can be addressedd by the program.)
+However, they can be building blocks for the creation of an arbitrary-precision integer data type, where there is no fixed limit on the range of values that can be represented (other than machine limitations such as the amount of memory that can be addressed by the program.)

 In this assignment, you will implement the `BigInt` C++ data type.
 It should have two member variables:

 * a `std::vector` containing `uint64_t` values representing the magnitude
-  of an integer value
+  of the `BigInt` value
 * a `bool` representing whether or not the `BigInt` value is negative

 The vector of `uint64_t` elements is the "bit string".
 If you think about the